 …

 A WUR non-AP STA with dot11WURDiscoveryImplemented equal to true may perform WUR scanning to discover WUR APs.
-Upon receipt of the MLME-WURDISCOVERY.request primitive, the WUR non-AP STA performs WUR discovery procedures according to the parameters given in the primitive.
+Upon receipt of the MLME-WURDISCOVERY.request primitive, the WUR non-AP STA performs WUR scanning according to the parameters given in the primitive.
 The WURDiscoveryChannelList parameter indicates the WUR discovery channel(s) to be scanned.
+The WUR non-AP STA shall scan a WUR discovery channel for a period of time no less than MinChannelTime.
 The MaxChannelTime parameter indicates the maximum time (in TU) to spend on each WUR discovery channel within the WURDiscoverChannelList parameter when scanning for WUR Discovery frames.
 The Transmitter ID parameter, if present in the primitive, indicates the Transmitter ID of the WUR AP to be discovered.
 The CompressedBSSID_MSB parameter, if present in the primitive, indicates the 12 MSBs of the compressed BSSID of the WUR AP to be discovered.
 The Compressed SSID parameter, if present in the primitive, indicates the 16 LSBs of the Short-SSID of the WUR AP to be discovered.
 When none of the Transmitter ID, CompressedBSSID_MSB, and Compressed SSID parameters are present in the MLME-WURDISCOVERY.request primitive, the WUR non-AP STA scans for WUR Discovery frames from any WUR APs.
 After scanning one WUR discovery channel, the WUR non-AP STA initiates scanning in another WUR discovery channel if at least one WUR discovery channel within the WURDiscoveryChannelList parameter has not yet been scanned.
 When the WUR non-AP STA has completed scanning all indicated WUR discovery channels, it returns the scan results via an MLME-WURDISCOVERY.confirm primitive.

 …